 How has chronic pain impacted your life?

 Both of my parents suffer from Arthritis, as do many family members.
 I’ve watched them navigate life with these aches and pains as they struggle to keep going.
 I’ve been involved in car accidents and sports injuries, which have resulted in severe lower back pain and limited range of motion in some joints.
-In addition, I’ve suffered from endometriosis and PCOS all of my life.
+In addition, I’ve suffered from Endometriosis all of my life.
 Until recently, I’ve kept from telling many people about what I experience for a number of reasons.
 Sometimes I’ve refrained from sharing because I have not wanted to appear weak, out of wanting to feel like “normal” people my age, and wondering how effective of a health care professional can I be if I can’t manage my own health.
 People don’t understand unless they deal with something similar, others tend to downplay my reality by saying “it could always be worse”.

 Chronic Pain has kept me from social engagements and away from work for extended periods of time.
 In the past, I’d kept the truth about my chronic pain a secret from employers.
 Holding those secrets led to a loss of work, which in turn led to isolation and depression.
 Being honest with myself and then with others about how I feel is far more beneficial.
 It’s ok for me to feel poorly, it’s ok to listen to my body and back off, it’s ok to say no to social engagements or accepting more work than I can reasonably handle, it’s okay to be honest that I am not perfect.

 What methods have you tried for coping with chronic pain?